 Betsy is very active in the community and often speaks at schools and civic organization meetings.
 She gives her time to several charities in the area including the Leukemia and Lymphoma Society, American Red Cross, American Heart Association, University Hospitals, Rainbow Babies and Children's Hospital, Hands Foundation of Medina and Cleveland and Akron zoos.
 The Hattie Larlham organization, which cares for and promotes the independence of people with disabilities named her to the Rudolph H. Garfield Circle of Caring in 2012, as well as having honored her with a 2004 Media Service Award.

 Betsy is married to former WKYC reporter Paul Thomas and the couple welcomed daughter Josie to the world in 2008.
-She enjoys competitive tennis, reading, fishing, and taking time to enjoy nature and all of its wonders.
+Baby number two, Violette, arrived in early March, 2015.
+When she has time, Betsy enjoys competitive tennis, reading, fishing, and just enjoying nature and all of its wonders.